CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cloud-costs-explorer/cloud-cost-metrics.md

 <summary>Azure</summary>

-The billing export has a tags column with a JSON string of key values pairs.
-Kubecost checks for the presence of keys with the following prefixes:
+The billing export has a tags column with a JSON string of key values pairs. nOps checks for the presence of keys with the following prefixes:

 * `aks-managed`
 * `kubernetes.io-created`